Where to Stay in Boston for First-Timer Visitors

 Four Seasons

-Four Seasons (200 Boylston Street) is located at the steps of Boston Common, you can’t get any closer to the lush green space than from this five-star hotel!
+The Four Seasons (200 Boylston Street) is located at the steps of Boston Common; you can’t get any closer to the lush green space than from this five-star hotel!

 It is sandwiched between old and new Boston and all the things to do around the two areas.

-En-suite bathrooms include use of slippers and cozy gowns.
+En-suite bathrooms include the use of slippers and cozy gowns.

 Wondering where to stay in Boston with family?

-Four Seasons hosts culinary classes on select days for little chefs.
+Four Seasons hosts culinary classes for little chefs on select days.

 Things to do in Boston Common and Public Garden

-There are a few photo spots around the park such as Make Way For Ducklings bronze statue, the Frog Pond swan Boats, the George Washington statue and Parkman Bandstand.
+There are a few photo spots around the park, such as the Make Way For Ducklings bronze statue, the Frog Pond Swan Boats, the George Washington statue, and Parkman Bandstand.

 Boston Common Make Way for Ducklings statues in snow